top1944/duckuments/docs/atoms_85_fall2017_projects/11_heroes_system_architecture/10-preliminary-design-document-heroes-system-architect.md

 ### Resources required / dependencies / costs

-Time is the main resource that needs to be divided between tasks
+Time is the main resource that needs to be divided between tasks.

+The current system's characteristics will need to be measured/evaluated somehow to create a database of all the modules' specifications.

 ### Performance measurement

-How effectively is the system described, and can the tool provide the answers we seek
+How effectively is the system described, and can the tool provide the answers we seek.

+Which level of funcitonality was provided? (bronze, silver, gold)

 ## Part 3: Preliminary design